(Photos and collage © Mira)

 Hawthorn is a popular remedy for everything heart-related here in Romania.

-Please note that hawthorn may interact with some heart medications (such as Lanoxin/digoxin, Beta blockers, and meds for high blood pressure, sexual dysfunction, or anything with nitroglycerin).
-Please check with your doctor to see whether it is safe for you to start taking hawthorn supplements.
+Other people I know take hawthorn and medicine, but beware of interactions with heart medications and other drugs!
+Hawthorn may interfere with Lanoxin/digoxin, Beta blockers, and meds for high blood pressure, sexual dysfunction, or anything with nitroglycerin.
+Please check with your doctor(s) to see whether it is safe for you to start taking hawthorn supplements.
 Also note that hawthorn has blood-thinning properties, so check with your doctor about when to stop taking it before surgery and when to resume it after surgery.

 A species of hibiscus, Hibiscus sabdariffa a.k.a. roselle, is also a popular and effective natural remedy for elevated or stage 1 high blood pressure in many countries.
 There are several studies documenting this (here’s one from 2019).
 They recommend drinking two or three cups of hibiscus tea a day while you also adapt your lifestyle and eating regimen.
 I use hibiscus in my teas on a daily basis, mixing it with other herbs.
 My mother does too, and she has no high BP even though she’s in her seventies now.